 P.S.
 Sorry for the dark photos, I did this project at night!

-4. Now the magic part!
+Now the magic part for how to trace onto wood!
 Remove your paper and the outline of your design has been transferred onto your wood!

 And that’s it!
-A very simple and easy way to transfer a design onto wood!
+A very simple and easy way how to transfer letters onto wood!
 Here is the final result:

-Do you have any good, easy tracing methods you like to use?!
+Do you have any good, easy tracing methods you like to use for how to transfer a pattern from paper to wood?!
 Feel free to share in the comments!
-Follow along on Instagram, Facebook and Pinterest for my latest projects, fun updates, and sneak peeks!

 Want to save this tutorial for later?
 Pin it here:

 More From the DIY Wood Sign Series: